theyosh/TerrariumPI/docs/_tabs/install.md

 ## Docker
 As from version 4.1 there is a Docker image that can be used to run TerrariumPI.
 When you run it in Docker, you can skip the rest of the page.
 Only the migration could be followed if you want to restore your current relay history.

-Install docker according to: [https://pimylifeup.com/raspberry-pi-docker/](https://pimylifeup.com/raspberry-pi-docker/)
+Install docker according to: [https://www.upswift.io/post/install-docker-compose-on-raspberry-pi](https://www.upswift.io/post/install-docker-compose-on-raspberry-pi) including install Docker-compose at chapter 7

-Finally install docker compose `sudo pip3 install -U docker-compose`

 Then you need to setup a `docker-compose.yaml` file.
 There is an example `docker-compose.yaml.example` which can be used as a starting point: